I don’t know about you, but I like some flavuh in my scrambled eggs. Notice I didn’t say flavor.

 A few hints for fluffy scrambled eggs:

 - Fold them as they cook.
 Don’t stir.
-(I never make eggs without my favorite silicone spatula!)
+(I never make eggs without my favorite silicone spatula!) [this is an affiliate link]

 You could substitute some Parmesan if you like.
 But I like the extra saltiness in the Pecorino.